England | Scotland | Wales | Northern Ireland | Ireland

 Advice about avoiding close contact with other people (social distancing), looking after your wellbeing and using the NHS and other services during coronavirus.

 Lime Tree AvenueFindon ValleyWorthingWest Sussex, BN14 0DLTel: 01903 264101

 All clinics are by appointment only - the majority are run by our team of practice nurses.

 Family Planning: Coil fitiings and implants with a specialist GP

 Minor surgery is available at the practice in a specialist clinic.
 If you are worried about any lumps or moles please make an appointment to see a doctor.

-Some of our doctors practise acupuncture and epley manoeuvre; please enquire at reception for details.
+Some of our doctors practice acupuncture and epley manoeuvre; please inquire at reception for details.

 All children need to have completed a course of immunisations by the age of five.
 Adults should also keep their vaccinations up to date.
 Please discuss your requirements with a practice nurse.

 It can take up to 12 weeks to complete a course of travel vaccinations.
 Please click on the travel vaccinations for more information.
 On contacting the surgery advice will be given and arrangements made for an appointment in our travel clinic for any necessary immunisations.
 All immunisations are administered by the practice nurse.

 We offer a comprehensive family planning service for pills, injections and implants, coils, caps and other barrier methods, as well as for emergency contraception.
 If you require advice, please consult with our clinicians.